buddhist-uni/buddhist-uni.github.io/_content/monographs/from-mountains-to-cities_nathan-mark.md

 viable and legitimate place in modern Korean society.
-This book argues that a key factor in the effort to revitalize the religion was the concerted and sustained attempt by a wide variety of Buddhist organizations and individuals to systematically propagate (*p’ogyo* 布敎) Buddhism
+This book argues that a key factor in the effort to revitalize the religion was the concerted and sustained attempt by a wide variety of Buddhist organizations and individuals to systematically propagate (*p’ogyo* 布敎) Buddhism.